domagal9/classifymymeds/README.md

 ## Predicting the Limitation of Fills

 Reject code 76 occurs if a patient fill certain drug many times, exceeding the limitation of fills.
-For example, if a payer decides drug X has limitation of fills to be 5 times, the a patient with this payer can fill the drug without any issue for the first 5 times.
+For example, if a payer decides drug X has limitation of fills to be 5 times, then a patient with this payer can fill the drug without any issue for the first 5 times.
 But when the patient try to fill for the sixth time, the patient gets rejected with code 76.

 Assuming that the numbers of fills for drug X obey a Poisson distribution, we can infer the relation between limitation of fills and the average number of fills from the data: